Hunter scores 26, No. 11 Texas dominates No. 2 Gonzaga 93-74

 BIG PICTURE

-Gonzaga: Timme & Co. shot pretty well (49% overall with nine 3-pointers) but have a turnover problem.
-After 18 turnovers in a tight win over Michigan State on the deck of the USS Abraham Lincoln, they had 15 more against Texas.
-The Longhorns turned those giveaways into 27 points.
+Gonzaga: The Bulldogs shot pretty well (49% overall with nine 3-pointers) but have a turnover problem.
+They finished with 20 turnovers, one game after they gave the ball away 18 times in a tight win over Michigan State on the deck of the USS Abraham Lincoln.
+The Longhorns turned those turnovers into 27 points.
 Point guard Nolan Hickman had four turnovers and two assists.

+''Some of it was us, but a lot of it was their pressure,'' Few said. ''We can't function if we turn the ball over like that.''

 Texas: Disu was a big part of Texas' ability to lock down Timme from the jump.
 At 6-foot-9, he's the tallest Longhorn and a nagging leg injury kept him off the court for much of last season.
 His physical play around the rim will be key for a team that lacks overall size.
 He scored 12 points and hit two 3-pointers with his soft shooting touch, giving the Longhorns a critical piece on both ends of the court.